Recipe Picture

 Ready-made garam masala is often 'filled' with large amounts of cumin and/or coriander seed powder to increase the bulk.
 This makes the flavour less marked.
 You need to use more of this than I have given in my recipes.
 Garam masala is so easy to make, hardly worth buying the ready-made one!
 Also see Kashmiri Garam Masala and Curry Powder.

-Note I am often asked why I don't 'roast' the whole spices before grinding them.
-My reason is this; I feel that when you roast them, they release their lovely aromas.
-When you grind and store them for any length of time, all that aroma is lost.
-Edited August 2012
+Note: I am often asked why I don't 'roast' the whole spices before grinding them.
+My reason is this; my mum and others in my family do not roast them either, the reason being that when you roast the whole spices, they release their lovely aromas.
+If you are using them straight away, this is fine.
+But when you store them for any length of time, all that aroma is lost.
+Remember that in most instances garam masala is sprinkled on top of a hot dish, which is enough to release flavours.

 If you use garam masala frequently, you can make larger quantities.
 However, the aroma is lost over a period of time, so it is better to make small amounts, frequently.
 You can take a small amount out in a spice jar and keep the rest in an airtight container in a freezer.
 This will help to preserve the flavour for longer.